 Classes are offered at the college and at a variety of locations and times in both Accomack and Northampton Counties.
 GED Preparation Classes cost \$305.
 Learners enrolled in the GED Preparation Classes receive calculators and classroom and study materials as part of instruction.
-Contact Chevelle Mason at Call 757,789,1794 for more information.
+Call 757.789.1794 for more information.